Intro to high-performance computing (HPC)

 Try scaling 1 → 2 → 4 → 8 cores.
 Did you get any speedup?
 Type your answer into the chat.

-Topic 24: serial interactive job
+Question 24: serial interactive job

 Test the serial code inside an interactive job.
 Please quit the job when done, as we have very few compute cores on the training cluster.